New Year’s Revolution: How to Make Resolutions That Actually Work

 2. Share your resolutions with a friend – Nominate someone to hold you to account.
 This will help you to stick to them, even when the temptation not to is high!

 3. Set milestones and check progress – Having a way to measure your progress towards your goals will help keep you on track and make any adjustments you need to make sure you achieve them.
+The Hello Inside app is a great companion to help you visualise your progress.

 4. Be realistic and kind to yourself – You know yourself better than anyone else.
 You know what sounds achievable, and what doesn’t.
 Remember you want to have a good year, not one full of regrets, guilt and self-doubt if you set yourself up for failure.